emarsden/dash-mpd-cli/doc/src/usage.md

 You can set certain environment variables to modify the behaviour of the application:

+- The semi-standardized `HTTP_PROXY` and `http_proxy` environment variables allow you to specify a proxy to be used for HTTP connections, in the format `http://proxy.my.com:8080`.
+The `HTTPS_PROXY` and `https_proxy` operate likewise for HTTPS connections, and `ALL_PROXY` or `all_proxy` are used for both HTTP and HTTPS.
+The `NO_PROXY` or `no_proxy` environment variable allows you to specify IP addresses or domains that should not be proxied, in a format like `NO_PROXY=google.com, 192.168.1.0/24`.
+See the [reqwest docs](https://docs.rs/reqwest/latest/reqwest/struct.NoProxy.html) for the full details.

 - On Linux and MacOS, the `TMPDIR` environment variable will determine where temporary files used while downloading are saved.
 These temporary files should be cleaned up by the application, unless you interrupt execution using Ctrl-C.